bobzhang/zip.mbt/deflate/README_TESTING.md

 This directory contains tools to verify the MoonBit DEFLATE implementation against Python's `zlib` module, which is a widely-used reference implementation of RFC 1951.

+In addition to the Python-powered compatibility checks, we now ship a structural validation test suite written purely in MoonBit (`deflate_validation_test.mbt`).

+This suite exercises MoonBit's encoder and decoder combinations directly and inspects low-level block metadata to ensure the encoder generates well-formed streams across levels and workloads.

 ## Python Scripts

 ### 1. `generate_test_data.py`